Descriptor Examples

 Required resources: /dev/can0, /dev/leds0

-Host helper: tools/examples/can_blinky_cli.py
+Host helper: tools/examples/blinky/can_blinky_cli.py

 descriptors/examples/blinky_nimble_demo.yaml